 While the two conditions share almost the same name, PMDD and PMS do have different symptoms.

 Common Symptoms of PMS

-Most women who reach reproductive age will have to deal with the symptoms of premenstrual syndrome (PMS) at some point in their lives, if not consistently every month.
-Many symptoms differ between individuals, and as many as three out of every four menstruating women have experienced some form of PMS.
+Most people who reach reproductive age will have to deal with the symptoms of premenstrual syndrome (PMS) at some point in their lives, if not consistently every month.
+Many symptoms differ between individuals, and as many as three out of every four menstruating people have experienced some form of PMS.

 The most common physical signs and symptoms of PMS include the following:

-Although some of these symptoms can be a hindrance to your daily life, most are able to cope with PMS, as it is a common occurrence for most menstruating women.
-Luckily, these symptoms often only last for a few days per month, at most.
+Although some of these symptoms can be a hindrance to your daily life, most are able to cope with PMS, as it is a common occurrence for most menstruating people.
+Luckily, these symptoms often only last for a few days per month at most.